Saunved/next-mark-demo/README.md

-# Welcome to next-mark
+Caution: THIS README IS STILL A WORK IN PROGRESS!

-next-mark is a blogging framework built on top of Next.js, and is intended to be self-hosted.
+# Welcome to next-mark (alpha)

-THIS README IS STILL A WORK IN PROGRESS!
+next-mark (alpha) is a blogging framework built on top of Next.js, and is intended to be self-hosted.

-# Basics
+I extracted the core logic of next-mark from my Next.js setup to help others blog more easily.
-next-mark currently only supports Markdown.
-All Markdown files should be added to the "content" folder.
+However, there is a lot more that needs to be done to ensure that you don't have to tinker with next-mark's internals in order to have your site up and running.
+Feel free to open a PR to help us get to that goal!

-## Structure
+# Setup

-You can create as many folders as you want in the "content" directory for organizing your writing.
+1. Clone this repository
-An index.md file may be placed at the root of each folder.
-This file governs how the page will be rendered, and how posts will be shown on that page, via the front-matter YAML.
+2. Add your content (Markdown files) to a "content" folder at the root of this repository

-## Images
+3. Update blog.config.mjs as per your needs
-All images referenced in Markdown files must be placed in the "content/assets" folder.
+4. Update next.config.mjs to set the base URL (you might need to create a .env.production) file at the root level
-You can refer to the images in your Markdown using the full path, viz. "assets/xyz.jpg" or relative path, viz. "xyz.jpg". next-mark will resolve both correctly.
+5. Set the upstream to this repository to ensure that you pull rendering logic (instructions below)

-## Managing upstream
+6. Connect your site to Vercel via GitHub/GitLab, etc.

-The rendering logic of this framework is present in the next-mark repository.
+7. Link your own domain and deploy

-In order to sync the rendering logic, ensure that this repository is set as your "remote" repo after forking.
+## Setting next-mark as the remote upstream
 ```sh
 # Check your current remote
 git remote -v